 - 1) Establishes the California Smart City Challenge Grant Program (Program) to enable municipalities to compete for grant funding for emerging technologies to serve their transportation system needs.

 - 2) States that this program is intended to encourage municipalities to incorporate advanced data and intelligent transportation system technologies and applications into their transportation planning efforts in order to accomplish a number of goals, including:

 - a) Reducing congestion;

 - b) Keeping travelers safe;

 - c) Meeting environmental and climate change goals;

 - d) Enhancing mobility;

 - e) Connecting underserved communities;

 - f) Supporting economic vitality;

 - g) Attracting private investment; and,

 - h) Spurring innovation.

-- 3) Requires the California Transportation Commission (CTC), on or before July 1, 2019, to form the California Smart City Challenge Workgroup to provide CTC with guidance on program matters including, but not limited to:
+- 3) Requires the California Transportation Commission (CTC), on or before July 1, 2020, to form the California Smart City Challenge Workgroup to provide CTC with guidance on program matters including, but not limited to:

 - a) The development of, and subsequent revisions to, program guidelines;

 - b) Schedules and procedures;

 - c) Project selection criteria; and,

 - d) Performance measures and evaluations.

-- 4) Provides that the California Smart City Challenge Workgroup may include, but is not limited to, representatives of local governmental agencies, local transportation organizations, and the University of California's Institute of Transportation Studies. - 5) Requires CTC, on or before March 1, 2020, to develop guidelines for the Program in consultation with the California Smart City Challenge Workgroup following at least two public hearings. - 6) Provides that implementation of the Program is contingent upon an appropriation by the Legislature of funding for the grants.
+- 4) Provides that the workgroup may include, but is not limited to, representatives of both urban and rural local governmental agencies, local transportation organizations, local transit unions, and the University of California's Institute of Transportation Studies. - 5) Requires CTC, on or before March 1, 2021, to develop guidelines for the Program in consultation with the California Smart City Challenge Workgroup following at least two public hearings. - 6) Provides that implementation of the Program is contingent upon an appropriation by the Legislature of funding for the grants, and specifies that the funding shall come from Proposition 1B and not exceed \$10 million.